Possible womxn 5/12 Jenn – labeled too big her whole life

-To which I responded saying, and as we all know as womxn, when you’re on your period, all we want to do is snack, because Aunt Flow just likes to make things difficult for us womxn.
-So moments after being home bound, taking care of her sick father, binge eating to stuff down the awful feelings of seeing your parent sick, and then right after that, boom!
+To which I responded saying and as we all know as womxn, when you’re on your period, all we want to do is snack, because Aunt Flow just likes to make things difficult for us womxn and give us all the cravings.
+So moments after being home bound, taking care of her sick father, binge eating to stuff down the awful feelings of seeing your parent sick and then right after that, boom!
 She’s hit with a year effin long period that just makes her crave even more.
 Ladies, can you even imagine?
 A period for a full year.
 I cannot and Jenn you are INCREDIBLE for going through that.
 At the end of the day, periods are no fun, they suck and it’s annoying to get them every single month, let alone for over 365 days…

 “It’s been a rough couple of years. shortly after that as well, I fractured my foot and was in a cast for 6 months.
 So even more not mobile.
-I played basketball to try to lose weight.” -Jenn
+I hurt it playing basketball trying to lose the weight.” -Jenn

-Jenn then went from doctor to doctor getting ultra sound after ultra sound to try to figure out her whole period thing.
-When the scans came back, they told Jenn that she had tumors in her uterus which was making her have the incessant periods.
+Jenn then went from doctor to doctor getting ultra sound after ultra sound to try to figure out why she was experiencing this year long menstrual cycle.
+When the scans came back, they told Jenn that she had tumors in her uterus which was causing her to have these incessant periods.

 “Everything was all just wrapped up together over the course of a few, pretty bad years.” -Jenn

 I asked Jenn to talk a little bit about her past when it came to relationships.
-She started off by saying that she has never had partner who was ever proud the be her boyfriend.
-In any of her past relationships she expressed that they would rarely go out, if ever.
-She was made to feel unworthy and that none of her partners wanted to be seen with her/show her off to their friends.
+She started off by saying that she has never had partner who was ever proud to be her boyfriend.
+In any of her past relationships she expressed that they would rarely go out, if ever and she was made to feel unworthy, that none of her partners wanted to be seen with her/show her off to their friends.

 “I’m fun and and sweet and– good in bed so… *insert giggles* they stayed around for that.
 I think for the most part I was introduced as a friend a lot.” -Jenn